juanibiapina/sub/README.md

 Organize groups of scripts into documented CLIs with subcommands.

+`sub` is a tool designed to help organize groups of scripts into a command-line interface (CLI) with subcommands.
+It allows the dynamic creation of a CLI from a directory (and subdirectories) of scripts.

+## Key features

+- **Display help:** Display usage and documentation for scripts.
+- **Validate arguments:** Validate arguments to scripts based on documentation.
+- **Parse arguments:** Automatically parse arguments to scripts so `getopts` is not needed.
+- **Nested subcommands:** Supports nested directories for hierarchical command structures.
+- **Aliases:** Supports aliases for subcommands.
+- **Completions:** Supports auto completion of subcommands.
+- **Cross-platform:** Works on Linux and macOS.

 ## Overview

 `sub` is meant to be used as the entry point for a CLI.
 Given the following